May Ziadeh

-After attending school in her native city Nazareth and in Lebanon, May Elias Ziadeh immigrated along with her family to Egypt in 1908, and started publishing her works in French (under the pen name Isis Copia) in 1911.
-Gibran Kahlil Gibran entered into a correspondence with her in 1912.
+Born in Nazareth, Palestine to a Lebanese father and a Palestinian mother, Ziadeh attended school in her native city and in Lebanon, before immigrating along with her family to Egypt in 1908.
+She started publishing her works in French (under the pen name Isis Copia) in 1911, and Kahlil Gibran entered into a correspondence with her in 1912.
 Being a prolific writer, she wrote for Arabic-language newspapers and periodicals, along with publishing poems and books.
 May Elias Ziadeh held one of the most famous literary salons in the modern Arab world in the year 1921.
 After suffering some personal losses at the beginning of the 1930s, she came back to Lebanon where her relatives placed her in a psychiatric hospital.
 However, she was able to get out of it, and then left for Cairo, where she later died.

-May Elias Ziadeh was one of the key figures of the Nahda in the early 20th-century Arab literary scene and a "pioneer of Oriental feminism."
+Ziadeh was one of the key figures of the Nahda in the early 20th-century Middle Eastern literary scene and a "pioneer of Oriental feminism."

 Biography

 Early and personal life

-May Ziadeh was the daughter of Elias Zakhur Ziadeh, a Lebanese Maronite from the Chahtoul family and Nuzha Khalil Mu'mar, a Palestinian, in Nazareth, Ottoman Palestine.
+May Ziadeh was the daughter of Elias Zakhur Ziadeh, a Lebanese Maronite from Chahtoul village and Nuzha Khalil Mu'mar, a Palestinian Christian whose family was originally from Hauran, Syria, settled in the early 19th century She was born in Nazareth, Ottoman Palestine.
 Her father had been a teacher and the editor of Al Mahrūsah.

 May Elias Ziadeh attended primary school in Nazareth.
 As her father came to the Keserwan region of Mount Lebanon, she was sent at the age of 14 to Aintoura to pursue her secondary studies at a French convent school for girls.
 Her studies in Aintoura exposed her to French and Romantic literature, to which she took a particular liking.
 She attended several Roman Catholic schools in Lebanon before returning to Nazareth in the year 1904 to be with her parents.
 She is reported to have published her first articles at the age of 16.
 In 1908, she and her family immigrated to Egypt.

 Ziadeh never married, but from 1912 onward, she maintained an extensive written correspondence with one of the literary giants of the twentieth century, the Lebanese-American poet and writer Khalil Gibran.
 Although the pair never met, the correspondence lasted 19 years until his death in 1931.

 Between 1928 and 1932, Ziadeh suffered a series of personal losses, beginning with the death of her parents, a number of her friends, and above all Khalil Gibran.
 She fell into a deep depression and returned to Lebanon where her relatives placed her in a psychiatric hospital to gain control over her estate.
 Nawal El Saadawi alleges that Ziadeh was sent to the hospital for expressing feminist sentiments.
 Ziadeh was profoundly humiliated and incensed by this decision; she eventually recovered and left after a medical report proved that she was of sound mental health.
 She returned to Cairo where she died on October 17, 1941.